 Background of Aria Rising

 She began as a broken mannequin and a pile of trash.
-From these discarded pieces, Aria Rising became a symbol of hope.
+From these discarded pieces, Aria Rising was lovingly created to embody a symbol of hope.
 Inspired by the work of Angel Band Project (our non-profit partner that uses music as therapy for victims of intimate partner and sexual abuse) and to raise awareness and empathy within the greater community, the Divinemoira Studio design team created this interactive sculpture.
 Viewers are invited to fill Aria's empty bottles with messages of hope and understanding thus transforming her just as we transform each other with our interactions and words.

 The Angel Band Project